Andriy

 Dmytro

-Dmytro is a Ukrainian form of Greek Demetrios, meaning loves the earth.
+Dmytro is a Ukrainian form of ancient Greek Demetrios, meaning devoted to mother-earth.

 Fedir